人妻中出视频

 One of the signs of COVID-19 disease is a loss of taste and smell.
 While most patients recover from this, some report an unpleasant new symptom following COVID-19 infection called parosmia.
 It鈥檚 a condition where otherwise normal smells now smell and taste unpleasant or even disgusting.
 For example, to someone with parosmia, coffee or fruit smells like garbage, rotten meat, eggs, or ammonia.

-鈥淧arosmia can be caused by a number of things, such as respiratory infections, seizures, and even brain tumors,鈥 says Richard Orlandi, MD, an ear, nose, and throat physician and professor in the at 人妻中出视频 of Utah 人妻中出视频. 鈥淪ince the pandemic, COVID-recovered patients have reported this symptom.鈥
+鈥淧arosmia can be caused by a number of things, such as respiratory infections, seizures, and even brain tumors,鈥 says Richard Orlandi, MD, an ear, nose, and throat physician and professor in the Department of Surgery at 人妻中出视频 of Utah 人妻中出视频. 鈥淪ince the pandemic, COVID-recovered patients have reported this symptom.鈥

 The loss of smell is not a new phenomenon.
 Before COVID-19, it was most associated with the common cold and influenza.
 While it鈥檚 not known exactly what triggers parosmia, it compares to the smell disruption that鈥檚 common with other viral illnesses such as these.